π€πˆ 𝐋𝐨𝐠 teaches

 *Coming soon to AI Log.

 Reading and writing are fundamental to what I do in the classroom.
-So is the idea that learning is an active process that involves students making knowledge.
-People who like acronyms call this SAIL (structured active in-class learning).
+So is the idea that learning is an active process that involves students making knowledge by taking action on the world rather than passively consuming content provided by their teachers and regurgitating it for a grade.
+People who like acronyms call this structured active in-class learning (SAIL).